Agate (game company): History

 In 2013, the company helped co-found AGI (Indonesia Gaming Association) while, in the same year, establishing a partnership with Square Enix to publish and localize Sengoku IXA in Indonesia.
 In 2014, formed a partnership with Les' Copaque Production to develop a game for Upin & Ipin.

 By 2015, Agate's serious game business expanded outside of Indonesia and South East Asia.

 In 2016, scored a US$1,000,000 pre-series A round led by a local venture firm known as Maloekoe Ventures.
 The company also expanded their serious game business further to the company training games business.

 In 2017, Agate secured another partnership, this time with the biggest telecommunications company in Indonesia, Telkom Indonesia.
-They a growth spurt of over 45% the number of employees than 2016 and achieved the title as the leading game company in Indonesia.
+They saw a growth of over 45% in the number of employees compared to 2016.

 In 2018, Agate released the third installment to their signature franchise, Valthirian Arc, Valthirian Arc: Hero School Story.
 Working together with the UK based publisher, PQube, the game was released for the PS4, Nintendo Switch and PC.

 In 2019, Agate worked together yet again with Telkom Indonesia to create Oolean.
 A partnership that was announced at Telkom Digisummit of 2019 with the goal of nurturing and sharpening the Indonesian game industry to be more competitive.
 To date, Agate had created over 250 games and gamification projects.
 In the same year, Agate also collaborated with CIAYO Stories to present the visual novel game titled Memories.

 In 2021, Agate acquired Freemergency, the studio behind Retrograde Arena.

 In 2022, Agate launched a revamped version of their website, which positions themselves as 'Metaverse designers, developers, creators'.